DataDog/documentation/content/en/developers/metrics/metrics_type.md

 Each metric submitted to Datadog has a “Metric Type.”
 This Metric Type affects how [Metric Type modifiers][1] and functions interact with data when queried and graphed, and can affect how the data is handled when ingested via the Agent and DogstatsD.

 A metric's type can be viewed on the details sidepanel on the [Metrics Summary page][2].
-It is updated (i.e. modified) when Datadog receives that same metric with a different type than it had previously, or when modified in the Metric Summary page.
+It is updated (i.e. modified) when Datadog receives that data for that metric with a different type than it had previously, or when modified in the Metric Summary page.
 Modifying metric type *can* change how functions and modifiers interact with your data, potentially affecting graphs and monitors - it should be done deliberately and with care, and only if necessary.

-## Metric Types: Ingestion
+## Metric Types: Storage vs. Submission

-Datadog stores metrics under a few canonical types.
-There are three metric types Datadog stores:
+Datadog stores metric data under a few canonical types.
+There are three Metric Types Datadog stores:

 * `COUNT`
 * `RATE`
 * `GAUGE`

 However, we accept a wider range of Metric Types.
-To do this, we map certain types to others - we'll go into detail about this after describing the types themselves.
+We map the submitted metric types to one of the three types we store when we receive the data - we'll go into detail about this after describing the types themselves.

 We **accept** the following metric types: